chef/chef-web-docs/_vendor/github.com/chef/desktop-config/docs-chef-io/content/desktop/cookbook_repository.md

 1. **Run the Virtual Devices**

-    When working with desktop cookbook that you recieved from Chef, you downloaded the two virtual devices, also called testing images.
+    When working with desktop cookbook that you received from Chef, you downloaded the two virtual devices, also called testing images.
 Now issue the following command to get them started:

     ```powershell
     kitchen create